Def Jux Records from 2000 to 2004: more than El-P’s brainchild.

 Alas, that was the end of it.
 This by no means implies that everyone was ready to accept it: El-P and his friends were definitely not ready to accept it.
 That said, Definitive Jux, Inc. was an anyhow different phenomenon than backpack rap.

-A declaration of complete estrangement from the mainstream.
+A declaration of estrangement from the mainstream: what happened to Def Jux Records?

 In between 2000 and 2004, at his pinnacle, Def Jux was the acknowledgment that the battle for “that” kind of Hip Hop, as independent and underground music/culture, was lost.